-The Wrong Club by Heather McDonald
+The Wrong Club

 I was new in the business when a guy offered me a gig at his club in Santa Monica.
 When I got to the address and spotted the illuminated silhouettes of women flashing on the roof, I was energized.
 This place really supports female comics, I told myself.
 I walked to the door and announced to the bouncer that I was there to perform.